1985 Gujarat riots: April 1985

 Although the violence had briefly abated, the conflict over reservation continued in the month of April.
 Boycotts and rallies continued to occur; in Gujarat's capital of Gandhinagar, a thousand people were arrested when they tried to hold a rally.
 A movement emerged in support of reservation, demanding the implementation of new quotas.
 After an anti-reservation rally on 4 April was dispersed by the police using lathis, or truncheons, demonstrators stated that police had damaged houses and assaulted women, and demanded an investigation.
 Student organisations supporting and opposing reservation clashed at a statewide gathering.
 Incidents grew more violent as the month progressed, despite a curfew being reimposed on some parts of the city on 13 April.

 The week between 16 and 23 April was described by a subsequent commission of inquiry as the "darkest period" of the 1985 violence.
 On 16 April the anti-reservation student group announced a "fill the jail" campaign, which led to more than a thousand students being arrested.
 Dalits and Patels clashed in Saraspur, a neighborhood in the eastern part of Ahmedabad, while police used "excessive force" against demonstrators in another part of the city.
 The army was called back into the city on 16 April, and would remain for the next three months.
 The students who had been arrested were released on 18 April, but the agitation continued.
 Despite the army's presence, a dozen people were killed in the first two days after its deployment, and looting and arson also continued to occur.
 Communal violence increased, as did violence on the part of the police.
 Complaints against the police became so frequent that a court barred them from entering some regions of the city; the army was tasked with patrolling them instead.

-The situation deteriorated further four days later, when a police Head Constable, Laxman Desai, was killed.
+The situation deteriorated further four days later, when Head Constable Laxman Desai, was killed.
 In reaction, the police abandoned their post and "went on a rampage."
 Police attacked the premises of the Gujarat Samachar, a newspaper that had previously criticized the police violence, and burned their printing presses; the Western Times, an English-language newspaper housed in the same building, was also attacked.
 Communal violence increased, particularly in the eastern neighborhoods of the city, where residents stated that Hindus were attacking Muslim houses, with the support of the police.
 Several hundred houses were burned down, and many thousands of people, most of whom were Muslims, were displaced and were forced into a relief camp.
 Government records stated that 17 people were killed in the violence on 23 April alone; unofficial tallies put the number at 50, with 85 people injured.
 The extent of the violence led to protests against the role of the police, demands for an inquiry, and demands for the removal of the state government led by Solanki.
 On 29 April, the central government denied a demand by the opposition parties in Gujarat to dismiss Solanki's government.